Verlander gets World Series win, Astros lead Phillies 3-2

 After 16 years of trying, Verlander finally gritted out his elusive first World Series win.

-The soon-to-be three-time Cy Young Award winner overcame an early jolt, rookie Jeremy Peña hit a go-ahead homer and drove in two runs and the Astros beat the Philadelphia Phillies 3-2 Thursday night to head home with a 3-2 Series lead.
+Expected to win his third Cy Young Award this month, Verlander overcame an early jolt and rookie Jeremy Peña hit a go-ahead homer and drove in two runs as the Astros beat the Philadelphia Phillies 3-2 Thursday night to head home with a 3-2 Series lead.

 “I can say I got one,” Verlander proudly proclaimed.